fritzy/staydown/README.md

 * removechild: when max items have been exceeded, and topmost child is removed
 * imageload: when an image loads in the overflow element, scrolling is checked
 * windowresize: when the window is resized, scrolling is checked

+## Occasional Check

+When the browser doesn't have Mutation Observer support, a check interval is used for the case of images or dom mutations happening without using the this StayDown's append function.